gayanhewa/sailsjs-oauth2-server/README.md

 ## TODO

-- Sample SailsJS project with Rest API's protected with Oauth2 Implicit flow
+- Sample SailsJS project with Rest API's protected with Oauth2 [Implicit Grant or Client Credential Grant](https://tools.ietf.org/html/rfc6749#page-23)
 - Try and extract the implementation so its portable and can be distributed with npm

 ## Libraries in condieration